SUPPORT YOUR MARKET

 In early 2013, then Lafayette City-Parish President Joey Durel brought together a diverse group of folks, all with one goal in mind: To develop a Farmers and Artisans Market at the city’s newly-acquired Horse Farm property in the center of Lafayette.
 After months of planning the Market Advisory Committee gathered at the Horse Farm before 6:00 a.m. on June 1, 2013 to welcome 45 vendors to the first Lafayette Farmers and Artisan Market.

-In June 2020 we celebrated 7 years of servicing the community.
-Market Director Mark Hernandez said, “The object is to give farm-based vendors an opportunity to sell their wares at a good price.
-Each week we have over 40 vendors who come out from 24 different parishes.
+In June 2022 we celebrated 9 years of servicing the community.
+Market Director Mark Hernandez has said, “The object is to give farm-based vendors an opportunity to sell their wares at a good price.
+Each week we have over 50 vendors who come out from 24 different parishes.
 The great thing about being at a farmers market is it allows them to get to know their customers and for the customers to know their product.”

 Growing and Growing